deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Glen.
+On my way to becoming a GitHub Master